-The Mental Health Center of Greater Manchester (MHCGM) will soon open a new integrated care program, ProHealth NH, which will bring primary care medical services into the community mental health center.
-The new clinic will begin offering unique whole health services for young people (ages 16-35) who may be experiencing challenges with mental illness.
+The Mental Health Center of Greater Manchester (MHCGM) has opened a new integrated care program, ProHealth NH, which brings primary care medical services into the community mental health center.
+The new clinic offers unique whole health services for young people (ages 16-35) who may be experiencing challenges with mental illness.
 In 2018, a $10 million U.S. Department of Health And Human Services grant was awarded to the State of New Hampshire to implement ProHealth over five years in 3 communities across the state, with Manchester being one of those communities.

 The goal of ProHealth NH is to integrate primary care medical services, such as screening, detection and treatment of physical health conditions within mental health agencies, in order to provide both physical and mental healthcare services in one location, rather than in isolation.
-The Mental Health Center of Greater Manchester will partner with the City of Manchester’s largest Federally Qualified Health Center, Manchester Community Health Center (MCHC).
-The clinic will be located on the first floor of 1555 Elm Street in downtown Manchester, NH.
+The Mental Health Center of Greater Manchester will partner with the City of Manchester’s largest Federally Qualified Health Center, Amoskeag Health and is located at 1555 Elm Street in downtown Manchester, NH.

 In addition to the primary care services and health protective wellness programs offered through ProHealth, individuals can choose to partake in incentivized programs for weight management, nutrition, fitness, tobacco prevention, reduction and cessation.
 Through the integrated wellness approach, participants will have access to other specialty services and evidence-based medical and behavioral health treatments offered by the partnering agencies.
 The ProHealth format will allow participants to make lifestyle changes and utilize all the services and supports that are available for improving overall health outcomes.